-COMPARING PERFORMANCE AND COST: DELL EMC POWEREDGE VRTX WITH TWO DELL EMC POWEREDGE M630 SERVER NODES VS. A LEGACY SOLUTION
+COMPARING PERFORMANCE AND COST: DELL EMC POWEREDGE VRTX WITH ONE DELL EMC POWEREDGE M830 SERVER VS. A LEGACY SOLUTION powered by the Intel® Xeon® processor E5 v3 family

-Businesses using outdated servers for email, database, and file and print workloads stand to benefit greatly by replacing them.
-The Dell EMC PowerEdge VRTX with two Dell EMC PowerEdge M630 blade servers, both powered by the Intel Xeon processor E5-2650 v3, can provide the performance, scalability, and high availability your business needs to keep running and meet increased demand.

-In the Principled Technologies labs, we simultaneously ran email, database, and simulated file and print workloads in a VMware® vSphere® ESXiTM virtual environment on the PowerEdge VRTX with two PowerEdge M630 server nodes configured in a high-availability (HA) cluster.
-The VRTX performed more simultaneous work while requiring less space and power, and provided a lower five-year TCO when compared with a legacy disparate hardware solution.1 Combining servers, networking, and shared storage into an all-in-one solution, the PowerEdge VRTX can deliver big performance and savings.
+Businesses using multiple outdated servers for email, database, and file and print workloads stand to benefit greatly by consolidating these workloads onto a single new server and running them in virtual machines.
+In tests in the Principled Technologies datacenter, the Dell EMC PowerEdge VRTX with a Dell EMC PowerEdge M830 blade server, powered by the Intel Xeon processor E5-4650 v3, was able to simultaneously run email, database, and simulated file and print workloads in a VMware® vSphere® virtual environment.
+The VRTX performed the work of nine older servers-four database servers, four file and print servers, and one Exchange server.
+It achieved similar or even better performance while requiring less space and power than a legacy disparate hardware solution,1 which translates to a lower five-year TCO.
+Combining servers, networking, and shared storage into an all-in-one solution, the PowerEdge VRTX can deliver big performance and savings.

-1 In June 2013, Principled Technologies conducted testing comparing the performance of (1) the Dell PowerEdge VRTX with Dell PowerEdge M620 server nodes and (2) a legacy hardware solution.
+1 In June 2013, Principled Technologies conducted testing comparing the performance of (1) the Dell PowerEdge VRTX with a Dell PowerEdge M620 server and (2) a legacy hardware solution.
 The results for the legacy solution that we cite in this report are from that earlier study.
 For more details, see the report for that study, available at www.principledtechnologies.com/Dell/VRTX performance TCO 0713.pdf.